THE COMPLETE STEP-BY-STEP GUIDE ON

 When I started blogging years ago, I could barely find any information on how to create a WordPress blog.
 So I had to google my way through and made all the mistakes in the book.
 I stumbled and fell and built a better blog next time.

-This easy to follow guide contains what I learned.
+This easy-to-follow guide contains all that I’ve learned about starting a profitable blog.
 In plain English.
+And updated to the best practices of blogging as of fall 2021.
 So you can start a blog TODAY.
 With confidence!

 How to start a WordPress blog on Bluehost in 15 minutes or less: